⚠️ Trigger Warning:

 Hunger gnawed inside her, but not for food.
 Her untouched breakfast tray sat on a table, the metal lid collecting condensation.
 Citrus slices, poached eggs, and espresso in fine China.
 She was too hungry to eat.
 Her craving pulsed deeper, like an ache under her skin, something both euphoric and unbearable.

-Tiffany lay back on the cold marble floor and closed her eyes.
-She replayed the memory of Ethan Caldwell's face slackening—the shimmer of his sweat under the chandeliers.
+Tiffany lied back on the cold marble floor and closed her eyes.
+She replayed the memory of Ethan Caldwell's face slackening.
+The shimmer of his sweat under the chandeliers.
 The music swallowed his final gasp.
 For a fleeting second, she also remembered the boy Ethan used to be.
 The one who once kissed her hand under a summer sky.
 He had whispered promises before ambition hardened him into glass.
 That version was long dead, smothered by the man he became, but the memory still gave her chills.

 In that moment, another image surfaced in Tiffany’s mind.
 A cracked porcelain doll from her childhood, its painted smile frozen forever, eyes wide and unblinking.
 It was a doll her mother had loved more than anything, more than her family, her child, a symbol of silent perfection.
 The memory twisted like a knife inside her chest.
 She felt the thrill of control again, of being the unseen conductor of a dying symphony.
 Yet with the thrill came hollowness, an echo chamber in her chest where satisfaction should have taken root.